matthappens/jousterest/README.md

 # notes
 1. Normally I'd provide unit tests.
 However in this case, there is not much beyond basic Django functionality and I was pressed for time.
 Unit testing with tools like nose and Django's built in unit test framework is part of my daily activities and I'm a believer in TDD.
 If you'd like me to provide tests, let me know.
-2. I'd prefer an ajax style site, but based on the requirements it didn't sound like there'd be much chance to install additional python dependencies like django-rest framework
+2. I'd prefer an ajax style site, but based on the requirements it didn't sound like there'd be much chance to install additional python dependencies like django-rest framework.
+3. To replicate my linting procedure,
+> pip install pep8
+> find . -name *.py -exec pep8 {} \;